Top 10 Things to Do on Haleakala

 For less strenuous camping, consider one of the 2 drive-in campsites on Haleakala.
 Kipahulu Campground, located on the backside of Haleakala National Park, overlooks ocean cliffs and is only a short walk from O’heo Gulch (aka Seven Sacred Pools) and Pipiwai Trail, where you can hike through a bamboo forest to reach Waimoku Falls, a 400-foot cascading waterfall.
 If driving the Road to Hana isn’t on your agenda but you’d still like to camp, take the drive through Upcountry Maui to reach Hosmer Grove Campground in the cloud belt of Haleakala, just below 7,000 feet of elevation.
 Enjoy much cooler (and even freezing, on occasion) temperatures and beautiful surrounding hiking trails.

 #9 View it from Above

-Blue Hawaiian all offer excellent helicopter tours of Hana and Haleakala, giving you a birds eye look at Haleakala’s stunning crater, hidden waterfalls, lush rainforest, taro fields and some of Maui’s most scenic ocean cliffs.
+Air Maui and Blue Hawaiian both offer excellent helicopter tours of Hana and Haleakala, giving you a birds-eye look at Haleakala’s stunning crater, hidden waterfalls, lush rainforest, taro fields and some of Maui’s most scenic ocean cliffs.
 If you’re visiting Maui between December and April, you may even get a chance to whale watch from the sky!

 Mahalo for reading Pride of Maui’s Top 10 Things to Do on Haleakala, and we hope you get the chance to explore it fully!
 What are you looking forward to trying the most?
 Let us know in the comments below!